JakubCha/exactextract_qgis/README.md

 #### Output
 - Attribute layer - CSV format is supported by default and Parquet format is supported if `fastparquet` library is installed.

-## Current version
-It's **beta** version of the plugin.
-It  is not recommended for production usage yet!

-It will be out of **beta** when:
-- unit and integration tests are added;
-- features are considered  completed;
-- documentation is provided with the plugin;

 ## Installation

 In current version of the plugin there are 4 packages required: